The past, present and future of contactless payments

-If you own a payment card, be it credit or debit, chances are it supports contactless payments, and if you’ve ever used it you know exactly why that is.
+If you own a payment card, be it credit or debit, chances are it supports contactless payments.

 Contactless payments are objectively the best way to pay for services, possibly just short of sending payments with your mind like in a sci-fi movie.

-All you have to do is touch your card, or sometimes even your phone if it supports contactless payments, up to the POS terminal, and voila, transaction complete!
+All you have to do is touch your card, or sometimes even your phone if it supports contactless payments, to the card machine, and voila, the transaction is complete!

 It almost seems like magic, but how does it really work?
 How did the technology evolve?
-How many people are using it, and where is it headed?
+How many people use it and where is it headed?

 In fact, you may be surprised to learn that the chip which does the bulk of the work is the exact same one that you’ve always used in your card for electronic payments at ATMs and POS terminals.